finite-element/finite-element-course/doc/source/implementation.rst

 coding, software engineering and rigorous testing.

 There will be no conventional lectures for this part of the module.
-Instead, there will be eigteen 1 hour computer lab sessions during the term.
+Instead, there will be twice weekly 1 hour computer lab sessions during the term.
 Some of this time will involve explanations at the board, but much of the time will be an opportunity to develop your finite element implementation and receive help on how to do so.